oVirt/ovirt-site/README.md

 See [README_ORGANIZATION.md](README_ORGANIZATION.md) for information about how the source code is organized.

-Most of the content in the website is written in Markdown.
+Most of the website content is written in Markdown.
 For information on formatting Markdown, see [Markdown Basics](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/).

 You can create a new file two ways: